SlavovLab/PBMC_covariation/README.md

 9. SS3xpress_preprocessing_and_QC.R
 10. PBMC_Covariation.Rmd

-Meta data, processed abundance matrices, and .rds files are loaded in each script where needed (within PBMC_Covariation.Rmd).
+Meta data, raw data, processed abundance matrices, and .rds files are loaded in each script where needed.

 Script 4 in PBMC_Covariation.Rmd is the only script within the markdown file that needs each protein preprocessing script run first.